Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

 Configuring Pipette Modes
 *************************

-The API provides methods to configure certain pipettes to operate in a specific mode.
-These configuration methods change the default behavior of the pipette on an ongoing basis, until you call them again with different values.
+The API provides methods that let you configure a 96-channel pipette to perform partial tip pickup and configure Flex 50 µL pipettes for low-volume liquid handling.
+Each configuration method places the pipette in a new mode, which changes the default behavior of the pipette on an ongoing basis, until you call it again with different values.

-This page covers the currently available modes.
+This page covers the following modes, which currently apply only to Flex pipettes.
+There are no mode configurations for OT-2 pipettes.

 - :ref:`partial-tip-pickup`: The 96-channel pipette can be configured to use 8 or 96 nozzles for pipetting.
 - :ref:`pipette-volume-modes`: The Flex 50 µL pipettes can be configured to handle liquid differently for low or high volumes.

-There are no mode configurations for OT-2 pipettes.

 .. _partial-tip-pickup: